Patrick Baudry: Spaceflight experience

 Baudry flew as a payload specialist on STS-51-G Discovery (June 17–24, 1985).
 STS-51-G was launched from Kennedy Space Center, Florida, and returned to land at Edwards Air Force Base, California.
 The international crew aboard Discovery deployed communications satellites for Mexico (Morelos), the Arab League (Arabsat), and the United States (AT&T Telstar).
 They deployed and later retrieved the SPARTAN satellite, which performed 17 hours of x-ray astronomy experiments while separated from the Space Shuttle.
-In completing this flight, Baudry traveled 2.5 million miles in 112 Earth orbits, logging over 169 hours in space.
+In completing this flight, Baudry traveled 2.5 million miles (roughly 4,000,000 km) in 112 Earth orbits, logging over 169 hours in space.